SAMazumder/SAMazumder.github.io/math.md

 You can find my graduate thesis [here](/assets/SAMazumderThesis_Final-3.pdf).

-My masters thesis will be available here soon.

 [Some basic functional analysis](/assets/notes.pdf).
 I will at some point finish them.

 [Seminar F21](/assets/Non_Cooperative_Games.pdf).
 A seminar presenting "Non-Cooperative Games" by John Nash.